Following up on our previous post about the U.S. Surgeon General’s loneliness report. this issue will get into the weeds a bit.

 South Korea now has almost 5,000 social co-ops, of which 40% are in the social care sector.
 Over the last decade, these businesses have generated over 67,000 meaningful, non-precarious jobs for marginalized workers who are in turn providing high-quality care services for over 6 million people.

-In the U.S. over the last decade, the number of operating worker co-ops has grown to approach 1,000, undoubtedly driven by economic precarity and a desire for an alternative to the conventional workplace culture.
 Some of these businesses provide social care services but they are not social co-ops—i.e., they do not operate with multiple types of stakeholders, are not focused primarily on community benefit nor do most of them employ marginalized people.

 To truly address the growing crisis of social care in the U.S., to which conditions of loneliness are no doubt an aggravating factor, we need policy solutions which would enable the following goals (a partial list):